Hero image

 How will you meet your Pillar Two data challenge?

-A tech-powered proof of concept can strengthen Pillar Two tax calculations
+A tech-driven proof of concept can strengthen Pillar Two tax compliance

-Multinational enterprise (MNE) groups are moving at different speeds in preparation for their first Pillar Two test.
-Most are focused on estimating top-up taxes to report in their consolidated financial statements, prioritizing materiality over accuracy.
-As a result, they may inadvertently take shortcuts in their data collection and calculations.
+Multinational enterprise (MNE) groups continue to move at different speeds as Pillar Two becomes a reality.
+Until recently, most MNE groups focused on estimating top-up taxes to report in their consolidated financial statements, prioritizing materiality over accuracy.
+As a result, many may have taken shortcuts in their data collection and calculations.

-For example, some MNEs manually collect historical source data as-is, rather than using current-year data, to model whether they’ll meet one of the transitional safe harbour criteria.
+For example, some MNEs manually collected historical source data as-is, rather than using current-year data, to model whether they meet one of the transitional safe harbour criteria.
 This reliance on historical data increases the risk of errors.

-Other MNE groups are creating an enhanced chart of account and entity hierarchy in their enterprise resource planning (ERP) system.
-They’re also tactically applying automated data extraction tools and transforming the data into a format that can be ingested by their calculation engine.
+Other MNE groups created an enhanced chart of account and entity hierarchy in their enterprise resource planning (ERP) system.
+Some MNE groups also tactically applied automated data extraction tools and transformed the data into a format that could be ingested by their calculation engine.
 This is a good start.
-But many of these mechanisms fall short of a reliable compliance solution.
+But many of these mechanisms still fall short of a reliable compliance solution.
 Additionally, these mechanisms don’t address other disclosure requirements, such as the European Union’s Corporate Sustainability Reporting Directive (CSRD) and Canada’s T1134 information return relating to foreign affiliates.

 Clearly, data collection remains one of the biggest challenges in MNE groups’ Pillar Two readiness.
 Without complete data, MNE groups may struggle to prepare sufficiently detailed and accurate calculations that withstand audit scrutiny and reduce exposure to penalties and interest.
 They may also miss opportunities to understand the full tax implications of business changes and transactions.